arangodb/spring-boot-starter/demo/README.md

 offers a central support for interactions with the database over a rich feature set.
 It mostly offers the features from the [ArangoDB Java driver](https://github.com/arangodb/arangodb-java-driver) with additional exception translation.

-To get the injection successfully running we have to add `@ComponentScan` to our runner to define where Spring can find our configuration class `DemoConfiguration`.
+To get the injection successfully running, we have to add `@ComponentScan` to our runner to define where Spring can find our configuration class `DemoConfiguration`.

 ```java